The Carter Center's Philanthropy Council

 Roger C. Gibson, CFA

 Roger C. Gibson, CFA is best known as the author of the investment classic, Asset Allocation: Balancing Financial Risk (McGraw-Hill).
-First published in 1989 and released in its fourth edition in 2008, it remains a best-selling book on asset allocation.
+Currently available in its fifth edition, the book has been a best-selling book on asset allocation for over 30 years.
 Investment Advisor magazine awarded Gibson the Dow Jones Portfolio Management Award in the category of book publication for this work.
 The award is given to individuals who have "contributed significantly to the art and science of portfolio management."
-The book has also been published in German, Japanese, Korean, Chinese, and Indian editions.
+The book has been published in German, Japanese, Korean, Chinese, Indian, and Russian editions.

 Donald J. Greene